| PFTrack Documentation | Preferences |

 When selected, solver log information will be stored in the project files instead of being discarded once displayed in the user interface (Default: not selected).

-The Export section controls various aspects of clip export from the Scene Export and Footage Export nodes.
+The Export section controls various aspects of data and clip export from the Scene Export and Footage Export nodes.

 The default image or movie file format and bit depth used to export media.